theLivingSofa/kingsclan/Readme.md

 # King Albums Music Player 🎧

-A simple, self-contained web-based music player designed to play predefined albums and tracks, featuring music likely by the artist King.
+A simple, self-contained web-based music player designed to play predefined albums and tracks, featuring music by the artist King.
 It includes standard playback controls and a feature to unlock a secret playlist with a code.

 ## ✨ Features